How much does a money transmitter bond cost in Missouri?

 Missouri money transmitter licenses expire annually on April 15, so you must renew your license annually if you wish to remain in compliance with the law.

 In addition to the state licensing requirements, you must first register with the Bank Secrecy Act filing system as a money services business (MSB).
 The Financial Crimes Enforcement Network (FinCEN), the regulatory agency for money transmitters, requires all money services businesses to submit registration with the BSA E-Filing system prior to receiving a state license.
-Helpful links for this registration process can be found in the Important Links section below.
+Helpful links for this registration process can be found in the Additional Resources section below.

 Let our experts do all of the hard work for you.
 Click here or call 1 (800) 308-4358 to get a free money transmitter bond quote.